logo

 Delta State University

 Delta State University (DSU) offers a Master of Education (M.Ed.) in Counselor Education with CACREP-accredited specializations in Clinical Mental Health Counseling and School Counseling.
 Both specializations are comprised of 60 credits, including shared core counseling courses, specialized counseling courses, and electives.
 Graduates in the Clinical Mental Health Counseling specialization will meet state educational requirements to become a Licensed Professional Counselor (LPC), while those in the School Counseling specialization will be able to work as school counselors in the state.
-DSU also offers an Educational Specialist (EdS) program with a specialization in School Counseling designed for students who already have a master’s degree in counseling.
-Depending on the courses taken, the program can help students meet state requirements to become a school counselor or acquire advanced practical and theoretical knowledge of the school counseling profession.
+DSU also offers a CACREP-accredited, 78-credit Educational Specialist (Ed.S.) program with a specialization in School Counseling designed for students who already have a master’s degree in counseling and wish to specialize further.
+Depending on the courses taken, the Ed.S. program can help students meet state requirements to become school counselors or acquire advanced practical and theoretical knowledge of the school counseling profession.

 Jackson State University

 Jackson State University (JSU) is a historically black university located in Mississippi’s state capital.
 The school offers three CACREP-accredited graduate counseling degrees: a Master of Science (MS) in Clinical Mental Health Counseling; an MS in Rehabilitation Counseling; and a Master of Science in Education (MSEd) in School Counseling.
-The MS in Clinical Mental Health Counseling is comprised of 60 credits and meets state academic requirements to become a Licensed Professional Counselor (LPC), while the MSEd degree is comprised of at least 51 credits and meets both LPC and school counseling educational requirements depending on the courses taken.
-Students in the MS in Rehabilitation Counseling must complete 57 credits.
-JSU also offers an Educational Specialist (EdS) in School Counseling that helps students with a graduate degree in counseling either meet state educational requirements for school counseling licensure or develop advanced professional, research, or clinical skills.
-All EdS students must complete at least 42 credits and write a thesis.
-This degree can be completed either on-campus or online.
+The MS in Clinical Mental Health Counseling is a 60-credit track that consists of 51 credit hours of coursework and 600 hours in a practical clinical setting to meet state academic requirements to become a Licensed Professional Counselor (LPC).
+Students will learn about research methodologies, counseling techniques, and treatment strategies.
+The MSEd degree is offered with a 45-credit degree track for students holding a prior graduate degree in education or a 33-credit degree track for students who hold both a graduate degree in education and an AA certificate in counseling.
+Depending on the courses taken, the MSEd degree can meet both LPC and school counseling educational requirements.
+An MS in Rehabilitation Counseling is offered as a 60-credit track with 700 hours of clinical training for students to gain hands-on experience while working towards their license.
+JSU also offers an Educational Specialist (Ed.S.) in School Counseling that helps students with a graduate degree in counseling either meet state educational requirements for school counseling licensure or develop advanced professional, research, or clinical skills.
+All Ed.S. students must complete at least 42 credits, an internship in school counseling, and a thesis.
+The Ed.S. degree can be completed either on-campus or online.

 Mississippi College

-Mississippi College is a Baptist institution that offers three graduate counseling degrees accredited by CACREP.
-The Master of Science (MS) in Mental Health Counseling teaches students how to provide behavioral and mental health counseling services in community, healthcare, and residential settings.
-Graduates will meet state coursework requirements to become a Licensed Professional Counselor (LPC).
+Mississippi College (MC) is a Baptist institution that offers three graduate counseling degrees accredited by CACREP.
+Each master’s degree track is comprised of 60 credits.
+The Master of Science (MS) in Mental Health Counseling track teaches students how to provide behavioral and mental health counseling services in community, healthcare, and residential settings.
+Graduates will meet state coursework requirements to become Licensed Professional Counselors (LPCs).
 The Master of Education (M.Ed.) in School Counseling meets state requirements to become a school counselor and additional coursework can be taken to meet LPC requirements.
-The MS in Marriage and Family Counseling teaches students to work with couples and families in individual and group settings and can meet state coursework requirements for the LPC credential depending on the courses taken.
-Each master’s degree is comprised of 60 credits.
-Students who already have a master’s degree in counseling can apply to the Educational Specialist (EdS) program, which focuses on advanced skills and knowledge and can help students meet the LPC educational requirements.
+The M.Ed. in School Counseling includes three experiential courses to properly train prospective counselors in handling children and adolescent clients at critical points in their academic development.
+Finally, the MS in Marriage and Family Counseling teaches students to work with couples and families in individual and group settings and can meet state coursework requirements for the LPC credential and/or national certification depending on the courses taken.
+Students who already have a master’s degree in counseling can apply to MC’s Educational Specialist (EdS) program, a 66-credit hour track that helps them work towards the LPC educational requirements.

 Mississippi State University